michaeljohnbrown3/hackintosh/README.md

 ## Wi-FI/Bluetooth Card - RESOLVED

-For the Wi-Fi and Bluetooth card to work, <a href="https://www.youtube.com/watch?v=8ztViUoN8h8" target="_blank">**the order of the kexts matters**</a>.
+For the Wi-Fi and Bluetooth card to work, <a href="https://www.youtube.com/watch?v=8ztViUoN8h8" target="_blank">**the order of the kexts in your config.plist matters**</a>.
 Once placed in the correct order, both functioned perfectly, although there appears to be a slight delay in Wi-Fi connecting on boot.
 This is consistent and once connected there are no issues.
+I used OCAuxiliaryTool even though the video uses a different tool.

 ## USB Mapping - RESOLVED

 USB Mapping was difficult as I only had a USB 2.0 keyboard and mouse.
+This meant that every time I booted with XhciPortLimit enabled, I could not use my keyboard and mouse and had to reboot from my recovery USB.
+I've seen multiple posts that XhciPortLimit is broken, but that wasn't what I found.
+What I found was MacOS was able to list all my inputs, listed USB ports twice that were both USB 2.0 and USB 3.0, and only noted the USB 3.0 devices I plugged in (I had a USB 3.0 Flash Drive lying around).
+As a result I used the iOS app called "Remote Mouse & Keyboard" to access controls of the device without needing anything plugged into USB.
+You'll need to download the companion app to your device as well for it to work.
+Test it BEFORE trying the following steps.
+Using <a href="https://github.com/benbaker76/Hackintool/archive/refs/heads/master.zip" target="_blank">Hackintool</a>, I was able to map the ports in this order:

+1. Open Hackintool, plug a USB 2.0 device in and out of every port (this device has 9 ports, plus the USB header that the Wi-Fi/Bluetooth Card is plugged into, so 10 devices).
+2. Open OCAuxiliaryTool and set XhciPortLimit to TRUE and reboot.
+3. Use Remote Mouse & Keyboard to open Hackintool again, the USB 2.0 devices should still be green, but you'll notice a LOT more devices.
+These are your USB 3.0 devices.
+Now plug a USB 3.0 device into all the USB 3.0 ports.
+4. Press export at the bottom and it should create the Kext file you need now for USB Mapping.

+<a href="https://www.youtube.com/watch?v=2hZPMHSfkS0" target="_blank">Technolli's video</a> on this was my primary source for this step-by-step.
+Do note that the Remote Mouse & Keyboard app is a PAID app, but contains a 3-day trial.
+Be sure to cancel once you've completed your port mapping.